 “The Old Straight Track to Iona that filled a vacant space in the top left-hand corner is a piece of New Age nonsense inspired by the ‘geomantic corridors’ and long-distance ley-lines in vogue at the time.
 It was once said of it ‘only a crow or a holy man with a paraglider could travel that way'”.

 The book still fascinates me today, some 35 years later, and my well-thumbed copy is only produced on special occasions these days.
-Many of the lines can be dowsed, despite Harry being slightly sceptical about dowsing, as I have demonstrated to my own satisfaction by dowsing the position of the Edinburgh Labyrinth to be on one of Harry’s alignments, and some years later finding it to be spot on when I plotted out the network for this Google Earth file.
+Many of the lines can be dowsed, despite Harry being slightly sceptical about dowsing, as I have demonstrated to my own satisfaction by dowsing for the optimum location to site the Edinburgh Labyrinth to be on one of Harry’s alignments, and some years later finding it to be spot on when I plotted out the network for this Google Earth file.

 If you find it useful, I’d love to hear from you about your own researches on the network.